dschnelldavis/angular2-json-schema-form/README.md

 widgetLibrary.registerWidget('custom-control', YourCustomWidgetComponent);
 ```

 To see many examples of widgets, explore the source code, or call `getAllWidgets()` from the `WidgetLibraryService` to see all widgets currently available in the library.
 All default widget components are in the `/src/lib/src/widget-library` folder, and all custom Material Design widget components are in the `/src/lib/src/framework-library/material-design-framework` folder.
-(The Bootstrap 3 framework just reformats the default widgets, and so does not include any custom widgets if its own.)
+(The Bootstrap 3 and Bootstrap 4 frameworks just reformat the default widgets, and so do not include any custom widgets of their own.)

 ### Changing or adding frameworks

-To change the active framework, either use the `framework` input of the `<json-schema-form>` tag, or load the `FrameworkLibraryService` and call `setFramework(yourCustomFramework)`, with either the name of an available framework (by default 'material-design', 'bootstrap-3' or 'no-framework'), or with your own custom framework object in the following format:
+To change the active framework, either use the `framework` input of the `<json-schema-form>` tag, or load the `FrameworkLibraryService` and call `setFramework(yourCustomFramework)`, with either the name of an available framework ('bootstrap-3', 'bootstrap-4', 'material-design', or 'no-framework'), or with your own custom framework object, like so:

 ```javascript
 import { YourFrameworkComponent } from './your-framework.component';